DenisParyshev/Apple1_2048/README.md

 280<br>
 R<br>
 <br>
-And the last one.
+And the last.
 Forgive me for my assembler.
 This is my first project under 6502 :)<br>
 **Have a good time!**